branky/cascading.hive/README.md

 Both RC and ORC support projection pushdown to reduce read I/O when only a subset of fields needed.

-You can enalbe this either by creating the scheme using additional argument to indicate the selected columns, e.g.
+You can enable this either by creating the scheme using additional argument to indicate the selected columns, e.g.

 ```
 //only col1 and col4 will be read